 The Arts Management Minor provides an interdisciplinary approach to the business of art and management of arts organizations.
 Students have the opportunity to learn and explore the theoretical content and practical skills that engage arts professionals managing individual businesses, serving community arts organizations, and managing not-for-profit arts organizations in the visual, performing, and literary arts.
-The Arts Management minor is jointly offered by the School of Business in the College of Professional Studies, the School of Art and Design, and the College of Liberal Arts and Sciences and is open to all AU students.
-Students have one advisor from the business area and one from the arts content area.
+The Arts Management minor is jointly offered by the College of Business, the School of Art and Design, and the College of Liberal Arts and Sciences and is open to all AU students.